Merricx/merricx/README.md

-<h3 align="center">An IT Security Enthusiast with interests on Web Application Security and Applied Cryptography</h3>
+<h3 align="center">IT Security Enthusiast with main interests on Web Application Security and Applied Cryptography</h3>

-- 🌱 I’m currently learning **Elliptic Curve Cryptography** and stuff

-- 📝 I sometimes write articles on [merricx.github.io/blog](https://merricx.github.io/blog)

 - 🚩 I play Capture the Flag with team **אלוף**